 At night switch to a richer cream to ramp up hydration.
 Le Bert name checks peptides, ceramides, hyaluronic acid and botanical oils to soften the appearance of expression lines.
 Look no further than the cocooning comfort of L:A Bruket Cottonseed Eye Balm and Verso Eye Cream with Nordic oat lipids and skin-identical fatty acids to Iock in moisture and reinforce the skin’s barrier.
 Meanwhile, Face Stockholm zeroes in on fine lines with its powerhouse blend of seaweed extract, peptides, and retinyl palmitate (a gentler form of vitamin A).

-Given blue light can impact your sleep cycle and suppress the sleep hormone melatonin, keep your phone or tablet on night mode setting and avoid using digital devices after 9pm.
-While the daily use of face masks is no longer mandatory in Scandinavia, there are still situations where it’s recommended to cover up and you may notice the whole eye area feels drier afterwards.
-The air that you breath out over the top of your mask travels across the surface of your eyes.
-This creates an effect not unlike an air conditioning system, causing tears and moisture around the eyes to evaporate more easily.
+You may also notice the whole eye area feels drier after wearing a face mask.
+The air that you breath out over the top of your mask travels across the surface of your eyes, causing tears and moisture to evaporate more easily.
 Peep Club’s one-of-a-kind Heated Eye Wand heats to 45C and vibrates, unblocking the tiny glands responsible for hydrating the eye and making your eye cream penetrate more deeply.

 The eye area being so delicate also means you want to avoid any vigorous rubbing when applying your eye products.
 According to Ole Henriksen, whose Banana Bright Eye Crème is a best-seller, the trick is to use your ring finger and gently glide the cream over the skin “in the shape of a banana”, working from the inner corners outwards.
 Likewise, make sure you apply eye cream straight after cleansing and before moisturising.
 This forms a barrier against heavier emollients, which in themselves cause puffiness – precisely the opposite effect to the smooth, soft-focus finish you’re aiming for.